Yazwh0/BitMagic.Documentation/MadeWithBitMagic.md

 ## Planet X16 +4 Trainer

-A trainer for Planet X16 by the 8BG.
+A trainer for Planet X16 by 8BG.

 [Download](/archives/PX16-TRN.ZIP)